 Why train with ASDI?

 The reason you should train with ASDI is because firearms training is more than just marksmanship.
 Firearms training is about knowing what to do before, during, and after you use your firearm in self defense.
-Often time firarms training is about getting out of a situation without having to use your firearm.
-What it really comes down to is that when you are in a life or death situation you will not rise to the ocasion you will fall to your highest level of training.
+Often time firearms training is about getting out of a situation without having to use your firearm.
+What it really comes down to is that when you are in a life or death situation you will not rise to the occasion you will fall to your highest level of training.

 Are there classes for families?

 Yes, we have courses for entire families that can be tailored to fit the ages and size of the families.
-At the end of these courses the whole family will have a complete understanding of firearms safety, firearms handling, and the basics of how to fire a firearm safely.
+At the end of these courses, the whole family will have a complete understanding of firearms safety, firearms handling, and the basics of how to fire a firearm safely.

 Can my spouse attend if they already have, or do not want the Utah Concealed Carry Permit?